Godzilla (1954 film): Critical response overseas

-Keith Uhlich from Time Out awarded the film four stars out of five; calling the film "Pop Art as purge;" and praised the film's characters, themes, and Godzilla as a "potent and provocative metaphor, a lumbering embodiment of atomic-age anxieties birthed from mankind's own desire to destroy."
-Desson Thomson from the Washington Post called the film's effects "pretty extraordinary" and "amazingly credible" for their time.
-Thomson felt some of the acting was "ham-handed" but said that "there's a surprisingly powerful thrust to this film."
-Mick LaSalle from the San Francisco Chronicle called the film a "classic," stating, "Such moments go beyond spectacle.
-Godzilla is a collective metaphor and a collective nightmare, a message film that says more than its message, that captures, with a horrified poetry, the terrors that stomped through the minds of people 50 years ago."
+Keith Uhlich from Time Out awarded the film four stars out of five, praising the film's characters, themes, and Godzilla itself as relevant metaphor for the atomic age.
+Desson Thomson from the Washington Post called the film's effects "pretty extraordinary" and "amazingly credible" for their time, but felt the acting seemed melodramatic at times.
+Mick LaSalle from the San Francisco Chronicle called the film a "classic," stating that the film transcends its own metaphors with its relevant social commentary.

-Since its release, Godzilla has been regarded as one of the best giant monster films ever made, and critic Allen Perkins called the film "not just a classic monster movie, but also an important cinematic achievement."
-In 2010, the film was ranked No. 31 in Empire magazine's "100 Best Films Of World Cinema".
-In 2013, Rolling Stone ranked the film No. 1 on their "Best Monster Movies of All Time" list.
-In 2015, Variety listed the film amongst their "10 Best Monster Movies of All-Time" list.
-In 2019, Time Out Film ranked the film No. 9 on their "50 best monster movies" list.
+Conversely, Roger Ebert from the Chicago Sun-Times was negative; giving the film one-and-a-half stars out of four, feeling that the original Japanese version is no different from the poor quality of the 1956 American version.
+Ebert criticized the effects for looking "crude" and found the effects of 1933's King Kong to be more convincing.

 Accolades

-In 1954, Eiji Tsuburaya won the Japanese Film Technique award for the film's special effects.
-In 2007, Classic Media's DVD release of the film won "Best DVD of 2006" by the Rondo Hatton Classic Horror Awards and Best DVD Classic Film Release by the Saturn Awards.

 Legacy

+Since its release, Godzilla has been regarded as one of the best giant monster films ever made, and critic Allen Perkins called the film "not just a classic monster movie, but also an important cinematic achievement."
+The film has appeared in several contemporary media outlets's lists ranking the best (science fiction, monster, or foreign) films ever made.
+In 2017, the Visual Effects Society added the 1954 film amongst their list of seventy most influential films in visual effects of all time.

-The film spawned a multimedia franchise consisting of 36 films in total, video games, books, comics, toys, and other media.
+The film spawned a multimedia franchise consisting of 38 films in total, video games, books, comics, toys, and other media.
 The Godzilla franchise has been recognized by Guinness World Records as being the longest-running film franchise in history.
 Since his debut, Godzilla became an international pop culture icon, inspiring countless rip-offs, imitations, parodies and tributes.
 The 1954 film and its special effects director Eiji Tsuburaya have been largely credited for establishing the template for tokusatsu, a technique of practical special effects filmmaking that would become essential in Japan's film industry after the release of Godzilla.
 Critic and scholar Ryusuke Hikawa said: "Disney created the template for American animation.
 In the same way, (special-effects studio) Tsuburaya created the template for the Japanese movie business.
 It was their use of cheap but craftsman-like approaches to movie-making that made tokusatsu unique."
+Tsuburaya would later reuse footage of Godzilla from the film for the first episode of Kaiju Booska (1966–1967).

-Steven Spielberg cited Godzilla as an inspiration for Jurassic Park (1993), specifically Godzilla, King of the Monsters!
-(1956), which he grew up watching.
+Steven Spielberg cited Godzilla as an inspiration for Jurassic Park (1993), specifically the 1956 American localization Godzilla, King of the Monsters!, which he grew up watching.
+Jason Notte of HuffPost credited Godzilla, King of the Monsters! for heralding foreign films to a wider Western audience, declaring it "the most important foreign film in American history."